 DfE Group capital grants relate to funding received from these sources to purchase fixed assets.
-The closing balance relates to the net book value of assets concerned plus unspent Devolved Formula Capital income of £69,023.
+The closing balance relates to the net book value of assets concerned.

 The transfer from Local Authority relates to the value of freehold and leasehold buildings and moveable assets transferred on conversion less depreciation charged to date.
 The closing balance relates to the net book value of the assets concerned.